 Next, it was time to put everything back in the closet.
 But, before I did that, I tried to figure out what was the best way to organize the food that we normally store in the pantry.

-The only organizing type item that I had from before was the multi-level shelves that you see in the left top corner.
+The only organizing type item that I had from before were the multi-level shelves that you see in the left top corner.
 They’re great for storing jars and cans in a way that is easy to see each item.

 I decided to buy some containers that would help me to organize the pantry, and make it easier to see at a glance what food I already had.
 I found these great Good Grips POP containers.
 They’re clear, so I can see what and how much is in each container, and they’re also airtight.